cyverse-archive/Infosquito/INSTALL.md

 ### Publishing a Sync Task

-Infosqito won't start to synchronize the index until it receives a task in its Beanstalk queue to tell it to do so.
+Infosquito won't start to synchronize the index until it receives a task in its Beanstalk queue to tell it to do so.
 A utility has been provided in the `scm` repository that will publish this task.
 Here's the usage:

 ```
 sync-index.sh host port